-While Mindar’s existence may seem strange (according to AFP, some have compared it to Frankenstein’s monster), the temple feels the android may help bridge the old and the new, and perhaps inspire younger generations.
+While Mindar’s existence may seem strange (apparently some have compared it to Frankenstein’s monster), the temple feels the android may help bridge the old and the new, and perhaps inspire younger generations.

 At the time of the unveiling, a fellow priest at the temple, Tensho Goto, said, “We are hoping that the Android Kannon will help Buddhist teaching reach the hearts of people today.”